whitneyshine/austin_project/README.md

 ## Database<br><br>

-Our dataset contains information on the type of wine, country, region and winery where it was created as well as the price per bottle, wine rating, and a description about the wine.<br><br>
+Our dataset contains information on the type of wine, country, region, and winery where it was created as well as the price per bottle, wine rating, and a description about the wine.<br><br>
 <div align="center">

 ![wine_database](wine_database.png)